user avatar

 Additional Information

 First elected to the Texas House in 2022.
-Current term expires January 2025.
+Running for re-election; current term expires January 2027.

 Endorsed in the 2022 general election by Texas Parent PAC, a pro-public education organization that advocates for adequate and equitable funding of public schools, local control, teacher quality, and the prevention of private school vouchers.